Pregelatinized Starch

 Applications: Gypsum, food, pulp, textile industry

-Functions of Pregelatinized Starch
+The advantages of Pregelatinized Starch

 1. Thickening and water retention: Pregelatinized starch has a good ability to thicken quickly and has a certain water retention;